 Boone is a somewhat small city located in the state of Iowa.
 With a population of 12,692 people and four constituent neighborhoods, Boone is the 31st largest community in Iowa.
-Boone has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Boone was built prior to World War II, making it one of the older and more historic cities in the country.

-Boone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Boone is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Boone is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Boone who work in office and administrative support (12.06%), management occupations (8.57%), and sales jobs (8.51%).
+There are especially a lot of people living in Boone who work in office and administrative support (11.79%), sales jobs (9.81%), and management occupations (8.89%).

-The population of Boone overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Boone, 21.65% have at least a bachelor's degree.
+The education level of Boone citizens is a little higher than the average for US cities and towns: 21.27% of adults in Boone have at least a bachelor's degree.

 The people who call Boone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boone include Irish, English, Swedish, and Norwegian.
+Important ancestries of people in Boone include Irish, English, Norwegian, and Swedish.

 The most common language spoken in Boone is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Chinese.